BananaChad/Asetall/README.md

 (WILL BE REWRITTEN SOON)

+# DISCLAIMER
+**The current code provided is buggy and is not reccomended to use (yet) this is a new project and im trying to re-implement certain methods of auto installing :D**

+old text from AsepriteTool

 Do you need Aseprite but don't have Money?
 I've got you!
 Maybe you've heard of Compiling Aseprite before and found it too hard.
 But with this tool, all you have to do is Type one single Command, and you're ready to go!
 Note that this works for updating too.